 B-12 isn’t absorbed especially well when it’s swallowed in a tablet.
 You’ll get better absorption if you purchase B12 lozenges or ‘sublingual tablets’, which are different words for the same thing.
-You let these tablets dissolve under your tongue, and the B-12 enters your body through being absorbed by the blood vessels in your mouth.
-Either take a daily B-12 tablet containing from 25 to 100 micrograms of cyanocobalamin, or take a 1000 microgram tablet twice a week.
-Note that many brands of B-12 contain methylcobalamin, but cyanocobalamin is currently considered the better choice by nutritionists who’ve carefully studied the topic.
+You let these tablets dissolve under your tongue, and the B12 is absorbed through the capillaries in your mouth.
+A sensible dosage is a 1000 to 2000 microgram tablet taken a few times a week.
+Note that many brands of B12 contain methylcobalamin, but cyanocobalamin is currently considered the better choice by nutritionists who’ve carefully studied the topic.

-Foods commonly fortified with B-12 include non-dairy milks, cereals, meat substitutes, energy bars, and nutritional yeast.
+Foods commonly fortified with B12 include non-dairy milks, cereals, meat substitutes, energy bars, and nutritional yeast.
 You have to check the nutrition label for B12, since many of these foods aren’t supplemented, or are supplemented in tiny amounts.
-Note that B12 fortified foods are supplemented with the very same B-12 that gets put into tablets, so obtaining your B-12 through food is in no way more “natural” than getting it through tablets.
-Additionally, it may be difficult to meet your B-12 through supplemented foods, since comparatively few products are fortified, and B-12 fortification of foods is often at low levels.
+Note that B12 fortified foods are dosed with the very same B12 that gets put into tablets, so obtaining your B12 through fortified vegan foods is in no way more “natural” than getting it through tablets.
+Additionally, it may be difficult to meet your B12 needs through fortified foods, since comparatively few products are fortified, and B12 fortification of foods is often at low levels.

-For most vegans, it’s therefore much easier and more reliable to simply buy a bottle of vegan B-12 tablets.
-Sublingual B-12 supplements are easy to find online or at any natural foods store.
+For most vegans, it’s therefore much easier and more reliable to simply buy a bottle of vegan B12 lozenges.
+Sublingual B12 supplements are easy to find online or at any natural foods store.
 Of the dozens of B12 supplements Amazon stocks, probably the best buy is Now Foods’ 2000 microgram cyanocobalamin lozenges.
 A 250-lozenge bottle comes in at around $10 and will last more than a year if taken three times a week.